j-san/JPath/README.md

 -----

     var d = new JPath(data)
 Create a new examinable data set.
+JPath extends Array, get free to use Array functions on JPath like push or slice.

     d.q(path, function) or JPath.query([path][, function])
 Return a subset of JPath, if callback is specified, callback is called for each matching elements.

     d.count([path])
 Return the number of matching elements by path.